sc-hua/smart-turn/README.md

 python server.py  # listens on ws://0.0.0.0:8765 by default
 ```

+You can switch VAD implementation via the first config frame (default `silero`, optional `fsmn` if `funasr` and the FSMN VAD model are available).

 Stream a WAV file to the server (sends 16 kHz mono int16 PCM frames):

 ```bash